-I’ve seen and heard a lot of people talking about how excited they are about the Mists of Pandaria beta and what they are going to do.
+A lot of people are talking about how excited they are about the Warlords of Draenor beta and what they are planning on doing if they get access.
 But some people are also questioning what’s expected of them as a beta tester and what they should do to become a good beta tester.
 First I think you should ask yourself these two questions: Why do you want to be a beta tester?
 What do you think makes you a good beta tester?

-I participated in the Wrath of the Lich King beta and Cataclysm alpha.
+I participated in the Wrath of the Lich King beta, Cataclysm alpha+beta, Mists of Pandaria beta and Diablo 3 Reaper of Souls beta.
 At first I saw it as a chance to get a sneak peek and play the game before everyone else, but then I learned that there is so much more you should do and I felt important and happy to be one of those who got to test it and give feedback to polish and improve the game before it went live.

 I’ve now read through some websites and forums, gathered and written down what I think are the most important things to keep in mind if you are going to participate in the beta test.